 The College is committed to observing the importance of sector measures and indicators and uses the FE Choices data available on the Gov.UK website which looks at measures such as satisfaction surveys.
 The College is required to complete the annual financial returns for the Education and Skills Funding Agency. ("ESFA").
-The College is assessed by the ESFA as having an "Outstanding" financial health grading.
+The College is assessed by the ESFA as having an "Requires Improvement" financial health grading, with one-off factors contributing to this including corrections to prior years which otherwise would have led to a "Good" outcome.